 If you don’t have a plan manager and are agency managed, you must purchase the device through a registered provider, which can limit your options.

 Fortunately, the NDIA have made it easier to switch to plan management and be more flexible with how you use your funding.

 Can the NDIS pay my internet bill?

-No, you cannot use your NDIS funds to pay for your internet bill.
-While you might need the internet to access remote therapy, it’s considered an everyday expense and as such it’s not reasonable and necessary for the NDIS to pay for it.
+Unfortunately not.
+You can't use your NDIS funds to pay for your internet bill.
+While you might need the internet to access remote therapy, it’s considered an everyday expense and as such it’s not considered to be reasonable and necessary.

 The NDIS also won’t fund additional accessories such as cases and warranties, as they are not related to a person’s disability.